jtschichold/mm-check-changes/README.md

 ### `thrNewFiles`

 Threshold for the number of new files in working directory.
 If the number of new files in working directory is greater than or equal to `thrNewFiles`, the action sets the `bigChange` output to `true`.
+Set to `0` to disable.

 Default: *1*

 ### `thrRemovedFiles`

 Threshold for the number of deleted files in working directory.
 If the number of files deleted in working directory is greater than or equal to `thrRemovedFiles`, the action sets the `bigChange` output to `true`.
+Set to `0` to disable.

 Default: *1*

 ### `thrRelChanges`

 Threshold for the number of relative changes in a list (in %).
 If the ratio between changed lines (sum of added and deleted lines) and number of lines in the current version of the file is greater than or equal to `thrRelChanges`, the action sets the `bigChange` flag to `true`.
+Set to `0` to disable.

 Default: *100*

 ### `thrAbsChanges`

 Threshold for the number of absolute changes in a list.
 If the number of changed lines (sum of added and deleted lines) is greater than or equal to `thrAbsChanges`, the action sets the `bigChange` output to `true`.
+Set to `0` to disable.

 Default: *0*